tsutsui/netbsd-cross-live-ci/README.md

 ```

 ## Notes
-1. **Live Image Generation**: The NetBSD live image is generated dynamically during the workflow based on the specified `netbsd-src`.
+1. **Live Image Generation**: The NetBSD live image is generated dynamically during the workflow based on the specified NetBSD `release` sources downloaded from `ftphost`.
 2. **Emulator Setup**: simh is used to run the NetBSD/vax live image, and qemu is used to run NetBSD/evbarm, NetBSD/hppa, NetBSD/i386, NetBSD/macppc, NetBSD/sparc and NetBSD/sparc64.
 To run NetBSD/alpha, patched qemu-system-alpha binary is built during CI.
 Currently there is no NetBSD/hppa package binaries so tests that require `pkg_add` won't work.
 3. **PKG_PATH settings**: The default `PKG_PATH` environment variable is set in `/root/.profile`.